 I write about human rights promotion, the threats against freedom of expression and the social dimension of technology for several media such as Global Voices Online, Global Voices Advocacy, Al-Jazeera, El Mundo, and Eldiario.es.
 I have also worked as a researcher for projects such as the Web Index, which analyses the state of the internet per country and scope.

 I hold degrees in English Studies from the University of Santiago de Compostela and in Arabic Studies from the University of Granada.
 I have a master´s degree in International Cooperation, that took me to Tetuan, Morocco for a year, where I worked on development projects.
 I also studied Literary Criticism at the University of Kansas, where I lived and taught Spanish for three years, and Media Studies at Carlos III University.

 I speak Spanish, English, Arabic and Galician (the co-official language of the Spanish northern-area of Galicia), and I have lived in Spain, Syria, Mexico, the United States and Morocco.

-I am passionate about new media and the changes it is helping create, particularly in the Middle East and North Africa.
+I am interested in new media and the changes it is helping create, particularly in the Middle East and North Africa.
 I regularly speak at conferences and give trainings and workshops.
-In the past year, this has included the conferences “Remembering Saramago”: “Globalization and revolutions in the Arab world; the conference Internet and 21st century social revolutions; the Nonick Conference on Internet trends, the Symposium on Technology and Social Change, the Campus Party Millenium, the re:publica event and the Ars Electronica Festival, where I was also a jury member for the Digital Communities category.
+Among many others, this has included the Newsxchange conference; the Nonick Conference on Internet trends, the Campus Party Millenium, the re:publica event and the Ars Electronica Festival, where I was also a jury member for the Digital Communities category.